 Con’s of the new SMA Sunnyboy

 - The new SMA has no display on the inverter.
 Sungrow were the first to try this, advising me that SMA were going to do the same.
-As much as I’m an advocate of the entry level Chinese made Sungrow inverter – they got it wrong.
-They came out almost immediately after the launch of the crystal series with a retro-fit screen because customers don’t always have a blue tooth smartphone or WiFi.
-If i had a premium priced inverter at my place, I would want a built in display – just in case.
+As much as I’m an advocate of the entry-level Chinese-made Sungrow inverter – they got it wrong.
+They came out almost immediately after the launch of the Crystal series with a retro-fit screen because customers don’t always have a blue tooth smartphone or WiFi.
+If I had a premium-priced inverter at my place, I would want a built-in display – just in case.

 - The new Sunny Boy does not have affordable consumption monitoring.
 With the ridiculously expensive energy meter (approx $600 plus installation), you still cannot monitor your consumption.
 In true SMA fashion, you still need to add the Sunny home manager.
 Not only expensive to buy but expensive to install.
-SMA have not thought this through.
+SMA has not thought this through.

 - The new SMA does not have inbuilt load shift contacts.
-Let’s say you set up your cost prohibitive SMA Energy Meter and Sunny Home Manager, the inverter does not have any load control relays.
+Let’s say you set up your cost-prohibitive SMA Energy Meter and Sunny Home Manager, the inverter does not have any load control relays.
 Refer to Fronius’ smart meter solution.

 - The SMA restrictive Voltage and current restrictions.
 While spec sheets are not yet published for the new 5kW SMA inverter, I was met with confusion when I asked SMA’s representative if they were going to increase their voltage and current parameters.
 He asked me what was wrong with the parameters.
 In short, they are restrictive for design purposes.
 I hope the new 5kW inverter will have a lower start-up voltage and a higher maximum current, but I won’t be holding my breath.

 - This one is more for installers.
 SMA brags that you only need 2 screws and no backing plate to mount their lightweight inverter.
 Two perfectly positioned firmly gripping screws on a variety of timber framed homes.
 Hilarious!
-Sungrow called me up to ask my input about this concept a year ago.
+Sungrow called me up to ask for my input about this concept a year ago.
 Thankfully I talked them out of such stupidity.
 If you want your inverter to mount straight and remain on the wall, give the installers a backing plate with a variety of mounting locations!

 - The SMA website.
-To me, this is a sign of where a once market leading company is heading.
+To me, this is a sign of where a once market-leading company is heading.
 The copy, if not awkward, is incorrect.
 For example on their home systems page:

 “PV systems allow you to become more independent from rising electricity costs and to move away from conventional energy carriers.
 Therefore, count on the sustainable and decentralized energy supply of the future.
 Without sacrificing comfort or convenience.
 The intelligent solutions from SMA make energy consumption affordable, manageable and reliable.”

 SMA’s new inverter has been highly anticipated.
-However, if they something to brag about, they’d probably show a reasonable presence at one of Australia’s biggest solar exhibitions.
+However, if they had something to brag about, they’d probably show a reasonable presence at one of Australia’s biggest solar exhibitions.
 SMA’s new inverter now has WiFi, and that’s where it ends.
-With nothing else going for the new inverter apart from the brand’s reputation I’m hoping they are going to be really competitively priced.
+With nothing else going for the new inverter apart from the brand’s reputation, I’m hoping they are going to be competitively priced.
 They took away the screen for backup monitoring and the backing plate for durable installation.
 It seems they forgot to include affordable consumption monitoring and disregarded load shifting.
-As DC isolators regulations are not an issue in Germany, why would they bother with a helpful solution for the Australian market?
+As DC isolator regulations are not an issue in Germany, why would they bother with a helpful solution for the Australian market?
 It seems they haven’t even listened to our start-up voltage and maximum current concerns.
-When you look at SMA Australian web-site, you can tell from the copy that this is a company that is struggling.
+When you look at SMA Australian website, you can tell from the copy that this is a company that is struggling.